Kair0s3/Rightup/2022/Sep/CyberLeague/Writeup.md

 sendRequest(api_key)
 ```

-### Sidetracking...
-(Skip this if not interested)
+### Wandering into the unknown (Skip this if not interested)

-With the email and password, I thought maybe I had to find an internal endpoint.
-But not knowing where to go, I checked the draftdownlabs' robots.txt since it was in scope.
+While attempting the challenge, I thought that perhaps for the email and password, I had to find an internal endpoint.
+But not knowing where to look, I checked the draftdownlabs' robots.txt since it was in scope.
 ```
 User-agent: *
 Disallow: /wp-admin